Jiang Qing: 1966–1969

 On 13 December 1966, Liu Shaoqi voluntarily offered to resign from his positions as President.
 He proposed moving with his wife and children to Yan'an or his hometown in Hunan to take up farming, hoping to bring the Cultural Revolution to an early conclusion and minimise the damage to the country.
 On 18 December, Zhang Chunqiao, deputy head of the Central Cultural Revolution Group, summoned Kuai Dafu, a leader of the Red Guards at Tsinghua University, and instructed him to launch a campaign to overthrow Liu Shaoqi.
 On 25 December, Kuai Dafu led thousands of demonstrators in Tiananmen Square, where they publicly chanted the slogan "Down with Liu Shaoqi."

 The Central Cultural Revolution Group was initially a small body under the Standing Committee of the Politburo.
-With the backing of Jiang Qing, Zhang Chunqiao and Yao Wenyuan initiated a coup in Shanghai in January 1967, consolidating power and gaining support from revolutionary factions like Wang Hongwen.
-On 6 January 1967, Red Guards at Tsinghua University, with Jiang Qing's backing, lured Wang to the campus under the pretext of her daughter being in a car accident.
+With the backing of Jiang, Zhang Chunqiao and Yao Wenyuan initiated a coup in Shanghai in January 1967, consolidating power and gaining support from revolutionary factions like Wang Hongwen.
+On 6 January 1967, Red Guards at Tsinghua University, with Jiang's backing, lured Wang Guangmei to the campus under the pretext of her daughter being in a car accident.
 Once there, Wang was detained and prosecuted.

 Following the Red Guards' disruption of party structures in January 1967, this group replaced the Secretariat and became the central command for the party.
-Jiang Qing's role as the "First Deputy Head" of the group grew significantly, elevating her political power.
-Chen Boda, the nominal leader of the group, was repeatedly humiliated by Jiang Qing during this period.
+Jiang's role as the "First Deputy Head" of the group grew significantly, elevating her political power.
+Chen Boda, the nominal leader of the group, was repeatedly humiliated by Jiang during this period.
 Fearing her power, he endured her mistreatment in silence.
-In one notable incident, after a middle school student scaled his wall, Chen's wife reported the event, sparking a "footprint incident" that enraged Jiang Qing.
+In one notable incident, after a middle school student scaled his wall, Chen's wife reported the event, sparking a "footprint incident" that enraged Jiang.
 She demanded Chen move out of Zhongnanhai, and this further strained his relationship with her.
 Seizing the opportunity, Lin Biao and his wife, Ye Qun, aligned with Chen, who quietly defected to their faction.